KBA - Public Records**

-- Is related to an activity, transaction, or function of the district; and
+2. Is related to an activity, transaction or function of the district; and

-- Is necessary to satisfy the fiscal, legal, administrative, or historical policies, requirements, or needs of the district.
+3. Is necessary to satisfy the fiscal, legal, administrative or historical policies, requirements or needs of the district.

 Board meetings and records will be matters of public information subject to such restrictions as are set by federal law or regulation, by state statute or by pertinent court rulings.

 The Board’s official minutes, its written policies and its financial records will be available at the superintendent’s office for inspection by any citizen desiring to examine them during hours when the superintendent’s office is open.
-All such information will be made available to individuals with disabilities in an appropriate format upon request and with appropriate advance notice.
+All such information will be made available to individuals with disabilities in any appropriate format, upon request and with appropriate advanced notice.
 Auxiliary aids and services available to ensure equally effective communications to qualified persons with disabilities may include large print, Braille, audio recordings, readers, assistance in locating materials or other equally effective accommodations.

 No records will be released for inspection by the public or any unauthorized persons – either by the superintendent or any other person designated as custodian for district records – if such disclosure would be contrary to the public interest, as described in state law.

-The district shall retain and maintain its public records in accordance with OAR 166, Division 400.
+The district shall retain and maintain its public records in accordance with Oregon Administrative Rule (OAR) 166, Division 400.